WeNYLee/Learning/Supervised Learning/README.md

-Use labeled datasets to train a model so as to predict the outcomes.
+Use labeled datasets to train a model to predict the outcomes.
 Generally, there are two main types of supervised learning problems, including regression and classification.

-Regression: predict a number, such as the length of a table
+Regression: predict a number, such as the length of a table.
+There have been many regression methods, such as linear regression, logistic regression, polynomial regression, stepwise regression, Lasso regression, and elastic net regression.

 Classification: predict a state, such as a music genre (Jazz, Rock, etc.).
 Generally, there are four types of classification tasks, including (1) binary classification, (2) multi-class classification, (3) multi-label classification, and (4) imbalanced classification.
-So far, there have been many well-known classification methods, such as support vector machine, Naive Bayes, and k-Nearest Neighbors.
+So far, there have been many classification methods, such as support vector machine, Naive Bayes, and k-Nearest Neighbors.